yechielb2000/ride-share-simulator/README.md

 #### Dispatcher

 **Matching strategies**
-The matching strategies is pretty simple.
+The matching strategies are pretty straightforward.
 You have an interface that shows how each Strategy should look.
-Each new strategy inherits this class and a factory utility helps us choose from StrategyType the right Strategy.
+Each new strategy inherits this class, and a factory utility helps us choose from StrategyType the right Strategy.
 We provide the class from the factory, and it gets its kwargs, and then we execute the `.match` function to match rides to drivers.